AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 >[!NOTE]
 >
->By default, the sequence is set to 600 ms. You can update the transition sequence to other value using the **Sequence** tab.
+>By default, the sequence is set to 600 milliseconds.
+You can update the transition sequence to other values using the **Sequence** tab.

 ![transition](assets/transition.gif)